hyperledger-labs/pdo-contracts/docker/README.md

   user.
 * `PDO_VERSION` -- the version identifier for PDO images; this defaults to `latest`.
-* `PDO_REPOSITORY` -- the docker repository from which PDO docker images may be retrieved; this defaults to `""` so that local images will be used by default.
+* `PDO_REGISTRY` -- the docker repository from which PDO docker images may be retrieved; this defaults to `""` so that local images will be used by default.
 * `CONTRACTS_VERSION` -- the version that will be used to tag the PDO